 Instructions

-- Bake.
-Bake in preheated oven for about 50 minutes - 1 hour.
-Depending on loaf size.
-Start checking at 45 minutes, but could take up to 70 if you have lots of mix-ins.
+- Bake - Bake in preheated oven for about 40 minutes - 1 hour.
+The bake time range is wide because it will vary on if/amount of mix-ins used and the size of your loaf pans.
 The bread is done when it is brown on top, doesn't jiggle when the pan is shaken, and a toothpick inserted into the center comes out clean with just a few moist crumbs.

 Notes

 Bananas - you want them very ripe!
 I like mine to be brown/black on the outside and nice and soft on the inside.
 They should be very easy to mash.
-The riper, the sweeter!
+The riper they are, the sweeter!

 Nutrition